Skip to main content

 Row-Level Security

 In addition to its general security, InterSystems IRIS® data platform provides SQL security with a granularity of a single row.
 This is called row-level security.
-With row-level security, each row holds a list of authorized viewers, which can be either users or roles.
-See Users and Roles for more information.
+With row-level security, each row holds a list of authorized viewers, which can be either roles or users.

 Introduction

-Typically, SQL security is controlled by granting SELECT privilege on a table or view to a user or role.
-The use of roles simplifies access control when the number of security roles is substantially fewer than the number of users.
-In most cases, view-level security provides adequate control over which rows each user can select; however, when the number of views required to achieve the desired control becomes very large, another alternative for fine-grained access control is needed.
+Typically, SQL security is controlled by granting SELECT privilege on a table or on a view; the privilege is granted to a role or user.
+In most cases, view-level security provides adequate control over which rows each user can select; however, when the number of views required becomes very large, another alternative for fine-grained access control is needed.

-For example, a hospital may make patient-specific data available online to each patient.
-Creating a separate view for each patient is not a practical alternative; instead, fine-grained access control, in conjunction with the InterSystems IRIS role-based authentication model, enables this type of application to be created efficiently and securely through row-level security.
+For example, a hospital may make patient-specific data available online to each patient, and creating a separate view for each patient is not desirable.
+In such a scenario, row-level security is the practical way to secure the data.

 The following are constraints on the use of row-level security: